 - The coaching-mentoring-managing continuum

 - Nine basic coaching techniques including listening, questioning, goal setting, permission protocol and coaching feedback, all with detailed explanations and examples

 - Best practice for coaching at work, coaches and coaching supervision

-- 25 techniques that are related to coaching and leadership, including 360 degree surveys, MBTI, NLP, Clean Language, Nancy Kline’s Thinking Environment, Situational Leadership, Systemic Coaching, Bruce Tuckman’s Team Model, Transactional Analysis and the OK Corral.
+- 25 techniques that are related to coaching and leadership, including 360 degree surveys, MBTI, Clean Language, Nancy Kline’s Thinking Environment, Situational Leadership, Systemic Coaching, Bruce Tuckman’s Team Model, Mindfulness, Resilience, Transactional Analysis and the OK Corral.

 “What a marvellous book you have given to the world.
 It is wonderfully written: accessible, clear, alive, rich with a truly impressive collection of key processes and ideas for the cutting edge of coaching.
 In my experience hardly any other book achieves all of these things.
 Thank you again for the honour of being included and especially for the beautiful, responsible way you presented the ideas and processes of the Thinking Environment.” – Nancy Kline www.timetothink.com